Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task10- Copies the mode of file olleh to file hello task11-  Add execute permission to all subdirectories of the current directory for the everyone.
 Regular files should not be changed task12- Create a directory called my_dir with permissions 751 in the working directory.
 User has all read, write, and execute permissions.
 Group has read and execute permissions.
-Others have just execute permission
+Others have just execute permission task13- changing group owner to school for the file hello